isaacs/rimraf/README.md

 - `preserveRoot`: If set to boolean `false`, then allow the recursive removal of the root directory.
 Otherwise, this is not allowed.
 - `tmp`: Windows only.
-Temp folder to use to place files and folders for the "move then remove" fallback.
+Temp folder to place files and folders for the "move then remove" fallback.
 Must be on the same physical device as the path being deleted.
 Defaults to `os.tmpdir()` when that is on the same drive letter as the path